Is the Bank of America Travel Rewards card worth it?

 Key takeaways

-- The Bank of America® Travel Rewards credit card is worth it to cardholders who seek simplicity and easy rewards.
+• The Bank of America® Travel Rewards credit card offers simplicity and low fees as a travel rewards starter card.

 When is the Bank of America Travel Rewards card worth it?

-The welcome bonus is also easy to earn — spend $1,000 in purchases within 90 days of account opening to receive 25,000 online bonus points.
+The welcome bonus is also easy to earn — spend $1,000 on purchases within 90 days of account opening to receive 25,000 online bonus points, which can be redeemed for $250 in statement credit to cover travel purchases.
 For most cardholders, $1,000 is an attainable number that won’t require you to spend far above your budget.
-The best part is that there’s no annual fee, so you do not have to strategize your spending or work hard to maximize the card to make up for a high annual fee.
+The best part is that there’s no annual fee to worry about offsetting.
 You can simply swipe the card on every purchase and wait for the rewards to pile up.

 If you’d like to redeem rewards for travel or dining

-The Bank of America points you receive can be used for the standard redemptions such as statement credit, gift cards, check or direct deposit into a Bank of America or Merrill account.
-However, one special feature this rewards program offers is that you can redeem your rewards for statement credits retroactively, on eligible travel and dining purchases, for up to 12 months of your purchase date.
+The Bank of America points you earn can be used for the standard redemptions such as statement credit, gift cards, check or direct deposit into a Bank of America or Merrill account.
+However, one special feature this rewards program offers is that you can redeem your rewards retroactively as statement credits on eligible travel and dining purchases for up to 12 months after your purchase date.

 This essentially means that you can spend your rewards on travel booked through third-party websites or directly with the airline or hotel, instead of restricting redemptions to only travel reservations made through the issuer’s online portal.
 Plus, the travel and dining categories actually have a broad definition.